magikMaker/magik-hooks/README.md

 const magikHooks = require('magik-hooks');

 // create a new hook, assuming the variable `commands` holds the actual
 // commands as a string.
-Optionally provide an `identifier` so the hook can be
+Optionally provide an `identifier` so the hook can
-// removed easily at a later time.
+// be removed easily at a later time.
 (In case you're running multiple scripts
-//from one git hook
+// from one git hook
 magikHooks.create('pre-commit', commands[, identifier]);

 // removes a hook, optionally provide an identifier so only that particular